 Social Security Disability (SSDI)(Title II)

 If you are reading this, then it is likely you or a loved one is considering filing for Social Security disability.
 We regret that you may find yourself in this position.
 It is our honest believe that most people desire to continue working.
-Our Montgomery, Selma, and Central Alabama Social Security lawyers know that Social Security rarely provides enough money for a household, and that most people prefer to earn more money and have the personal satisfaction of having a job.
+Our Montgomery Social Security lawyers and Selma Social Security lawyers know that Social Security rarely provides enough money for a household, and that most people prefer to earn more money and have the personal satisfaction of having a job.
 When someone becomes disabled due to a mental or physical impairment and that person cannot work, the most common form of Social Security benefits that someone may qualify for is Social Security Disability.
 This program is designed for a worker who has become injured and can no longer work.

 Often you will hear people refer to Social Security Disability as Title II.
 The reason behind this is due to the Social Security Act of 1935 where Title II of the Act gave benefits to disabled workers.
 The Social Security Act was passed by Congress during the first term of President Franklin E. Roosevelt.
 President Roosevelt signed this Act on August 14, 1953.